eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 date: 2022-05-09T13:43:25+05:30
 weight: 1
 description: >
   Learn how to setup and explore the provided development environment.
+We will describe how to build, customize and test a example _Vehicle App_, how to use the Vehicle App SDK and interact with the vehicle API as well as how to do CI/CD using the pre-configured GitHub workflows that come with the repository.
 aliases:
   - /docs/tutorials/setup_and_explore_development_environment.md
   - /docs/tutorials/quickstart.md
   - /docs/setup_and_explore_development_environment.md
 ---

-The following information describes how to setup and configure the [Development Container (DevContainer)](https://code.visualstudio.com/docs/remote/containers), and how to build, customize and test the sample _Vehicle App_, which is included in this repository.
-You will learn how to use the Vehicle App SDK, how to interact with the vehicle API and how to do CI/CD using the pre-configured GitHub workflows that come with the repository.

-Once you have completed all steps, you will have a solid understanding of the Development Workflow and you will be able to reuse the [Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) for your own _Vehicle App_ develpment project.
+Once you have completed all steps, you will have a solid understanding of the Development Workflow and you will be able to reuse the provided template repositories for your own _Vehicle App_ develpment project.
+In this tutorial we will use for the GitHub organization and _Vehicle App_ repository the name `MyOrg/MyFirstVehicleApp` as a reference.

 {{% alert title="Note" %}}
 Before you start, we recommend that you familiarize yourself with our [basic concept](/docs/about/development_model) to understand the terms mentioned.